Changing a Cuffless Tube

 - If necessary, suction off any secretions that have collected.
 Always follow the instructions given to you by your physician or the hospital personnel.

-- Loosen the neck strap and remove the old tube.
+- Loosen the tube holder and remove the old tube.
 If you are not able to remove the old tube, consult your doctor.
 Never apply force!

 - In patients with a (non-epithelialized) tracheostomy, insert the new tube immediately; otherwise the stoma could close back up quickly.
 For such an event, special insertion aids are available.